 On my recent trip to Singapore on December 2019, I visited Changi Airport before taking my flight back to Kuala Lumpur.
 This airport is one of the largest transportation and transit hub in the Asia region, which help travelers connect to over 400 destinations around the world.

-This airport has become an attraction on its own, consisting four terminals and a massive shopping mall called Jewel Changi.
-It serves around 70 million passengers per year, making it one of the busiest airport in the world.
-It comes no surprise by earning the title for World’s Best Airport for seven consecutive years since 2013.
+This airport has become an attraction on its own, consists of four terminals and a massive shopping mall called Jewel Changi.
+It serves around 70 million passengers per year, making it one of the busiest airports in the world.
+It comes as no surprise by earning the title for World’s Best Airport for seven consecutive years since 2013.

-Changi Airport is not just an ordinary airport like any others.
-It is so huge that inside here is filled with hundreds of retail outlets, restaurants and fun activities to keep you entertain while waiting for your departure time.
+Changi Airport is not just an ordinary airport like any other.
+The airport is so huge that it has its own shopping mall here.
+It is filled with hundreds of retail outlets, restaurants, and fun activities to keep you entertained while waiting for your departure.
 You may take hours to explore the entire place.

 It is also very easy to clear the custom with the use of its state-of-the-art technology.
 Regardless if you are a Singaporean or foreigner, you can use the automated custom clearance machine and be done within 30 seconds which help to reduce the time for queuing.

 If you are going to visit Singapore or make a stopover anytime soon, make sure that you plan ahead to see the most out of the trip.
 Jewel Changi, in short named Jewel is a nature-themed entertainment and retail complex surrounded by terraced forest settings.

 Marvel the beautiful Rain Vortex, the largest and tallest indoor waterfall standing 40 meter high with 37,850 liters of rain water will flow down to the basement-level pool every minute.